ankudinov/avd-workshop-may-2025/slides/avd-workshop.md

 - Create `init-ci` branch and update `.github/workflows/dev.yml` to match this slide:
 - Make sure that `runs-on: self-hosted` and path is updated to `L3LS_EVPN`
+- Add new VLAN and build new configs
 - Commit and push
 - Check the workflow status